-We cordially invite you to the 2011 Annual Meeting of Shareholders of Omeros Corporation, a Washington corporation, to be held on Friday, May 27, 2011, at 10:00 a.m. local time on the fourth floor of the U.S. Bank Centre located at 1420 Fifth Avenue, Seattle, Washington 98101, for the following purposes:
+We cordially invite you to the 2012 Annual Meeting of Shareholders of Omeros Corporation, a Washington corporation, to be held on Friday, June 1, 2012, at 10:00 a.m. local time on the fourth floor of the U.S. Bank Centre located at 1420 Fifth Avenue, Seattle, Washington 98101, for the following purposes:

-- (1) to elect the two Class II director nominees named in this proxy statement to the board of directors, each to serve until the 2014 Annual Meeting of Shareholders; - (2) to hold an advisory vote on the compensation of our named executive officers; - (3) to hold an advisory vote on the frequency of future advisory votes on the compensation of our named executive officers; - (4) to ratify the appointment of Ernst & Young LLP as Omeros' independent registered public accounting firm for the fiscal year ending December 31, 2011; and - (5) to transact such other business as may properly come before the 2011 Annual Meeting or any adjournment or postponement of the 2011 Annual Meeting.
+- (1) to elect the two Class III director nominees named in this proxy statement to the board of directors, each to serve until the 2015 Annual Meeting of Shareholders; - (2) to ratify the appointment of Ernst & Young LLP as Omeros' independent registered public accounting firm for the fiscal year ending December 31, 2012; and - (3) to transact such other business as may properly come before the 2012 Annual Meeting or any adjournment or postponement of the 2012 Annual Meeting.